-Because of the revolving cycle of incarceration for many justice-involved individuals, supervised population organizations (prisons, probation, jails and detention centers) play a critical role in developing and implementing effective SUD strategies that can significantly impact and disrupt this disturbing cycle.
+Because of the revolving cycle of incarceration for many justice-involved individuals, supervised population organizations (prisons, probation, jails and detention centers) play a critical role in developing and implementing effective substance use disorder strategies that can significantly impact and disrupt this disturbing cycle.

-Using data, organizations responsible for supervised populations must be able to answer the following critical SUD questions:
+Using data, organizations responsible for supervised populations must be able to answer the following critical questions:

-- Who needs to receive SUD services, when and in what capacity?
+- Who needs to receive substance use disorder services, when and in what capacity?

 - Which services are most effective in improving outcomes?
 Where are the gaps?

-- What are the relative returns (cost/benefits) to current SUD practices and policies?
+- What are the relative returns (cost/benefits) to current practices and policies?

 - What effect are strategies having on long-term recovery and reduced recidivism?